mbusy/bigan/README.md

 python3 main.py --weights weights
 ```

-Note, you should create the following folders at the root of the repo: `logs` and `results`
+Note: you should create the following folders at the root of the repo: `logs` and `results`.